Assessing Robustness via Score-Based Adversarial Image Generation: Experimental Evaluation

 \section{Experimental Evaluation}

-The primary objective of our experimental evaluation is to assess the capability of \oursacro{} in generating adversarial examples.
+The primary objective of our experimental evaluation is to assess the capability of \oursacro{} in generating and purifying adversarial examples.
 More specifically, we investigate the following properties of \oursacro{}: \textbf{(1)} the ability to synthesize adversarial examples from scratch (GAS), \textbf{(2)} the ability to transform existing images into adversarial examples (GAT), and \textbf{(3)} the enhancement of classifier robustness by leveraging the generative capability of the model to purify images (GAP).
-This evaluation aims to provide comprehensive insight into the strengths and limitations of \oursacro{} in the realm of adversarial example generation and classifier robustness.
+This evaluation aims to provide comprehensive insights into the strengths and limitations of \oursacro{} in the realm of adversarial example generation and classifier robustness.

-\textbf{Baselines.} In our evaluation we benchmark our adversarial attacks against a wide range of established methods covering various threat models.
+\textbf{Baselines.} In our evaluation, we benchmark our adversarial attacks against a wide range of established methods covering various threat models.
 Specifically, we consider the fast gradient sign-based approaches FGSM~\citep{goodfellow2014explaining}, DI-FGSM~\citep{xie2019improving}, and SI-NI-FGSM~\citep{lin2019nesterov}.
-In addition, we include comparisons with Projected Gradient Descent-based techniques, specifically Adaptive Projected Gradient Descent (APGD) and its targeted variant (APGDT)~\citep{croce2020reliable}.
+In addition, we include Projected Gradient Descent-based techniques, specifically Adaptive Projected Gradient Descent (APGD) and its targeted variant (APGDT)~\citep{croce2020reliable}.
 For a comprehensive assessment, we also examine single pixel, black-box, and minimal perturbation methods, represented by OnePixel~\citep{su2019one}, Square~\citep{andriushchenko2020square} and Fast Adaptive Boundary (FAB)~\citep{croce2020minimally}, respectively.
-Finally, we compare to the unrestricted attack DiffAttack~\citep{chen2023diffusion}, which is based on latent diffusion.
+Finally, we compare to the unrestricted attacks Composite Adversarial Attack (CAA)~\citep{hsiung2022caa}, PerceptualPGDAttack (PPGD), FastLagrangePerceptualAttack (LPA)~\citep{laidlaw2020perceptual}, and DiffAttack~\citep{chen2023diffusion}, which is based on latent diffusion.
+Furthermore, we compare to Adversarial Content Attack (ACA)~\citep{chen2023content} in App.~\ref{sec:additional_classifiers}.\footnote{We do not compare to \citet{chen2023advdiffuser} as their code was not publicly available upon submission and multiple attempts to contact the authors were unsuccessful.}